ah-cog/budgeted-machine-learning/README.md

 ```

 To inspect the commands that are executed when the makefile is invoked, open
-the file named 'Makefile' in a text editor such as Vim or Emacs.
+the file named `Makefile` in a text editor such as Vim or Emacs.

 Alternatively, the following command can be run to manually compile the
 learner (however, this method should be considered a last resort, and should